-Note: Joseph was a member of the final cast of the NY production.
+Note: Peter was a member of the final cast of the NY production.
 Final Performance as Billy on Broadway was January 8, 2012

 Debut: August 29, 2010 (Broadway)

 Total Performances as Billy: 137.75 (includes 3 partial shows credited @.5 + 1 partial show credited @.25)

 Peter Mazurowski, from Bow, New Hampshire, debuted on August 29, 2010.
 Supporting him from the audience as they have throughout his young dance career were his parents, Jay and Carolyn, and his older sister, Dana, along with many other family members and friends.

 Peter began taking dance lessons at the age of six and has been a student at the New Hampshire School of Ballet (NHSB) where he’s studied ballet, lyrical, tap, jazz, modern and acrobatic techniques.
 Peter has also attended theater camps and has taken vocal lessons.

 At NHSB, Peter danced on the school’s competitive team where he won several dance awards, cash prizes and scholarships as a result.
 Here he is seen after accepting the school’s 2009 Rosemarie Boyden Memorial Award for excellence in tap dancing, age 12 and under:

 Credit: Photo by New Hampshire School of Ballet